nathabee/PomoloBee/documentation/App_Specification.md

 ### **Purpose**
-- Enable to select a location of the (raw) by selecting a Raw on a SVG field representation (field shown is the one selected before )
+- Enable to select a location of the (row) by selecting a Row on a SVG field representation (field shown is the one selected before )

 ### **Main UI Elements**